eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 bind    uevent  unbind
 ```

-To bind the device you echo the device name to the bind psuedo file in the sysfs like this:
+To bind the device you echo the device name to the bind pseudo file in sysfs like this:

 ```
 root@de10-nano:~# echo 0-0053 > /sys/bus/i2c/drivers/adxl34x/bind